Here are some great books about Fall. They're perfect to share as a read-aloud or as practice readers.

 This little 'concept' book focuses on that magic number, Zero.
 It ties in with our Fall motif because several of the pages deal with cool weather themes like zero leaves on the trees.

-might want to try is to have a count down from 10-to-0 using a felt tree with fall colored leaves that can be removed.
+One project Teachers and Parents might want to try is to have a count down from 10-to-0 using a felt tree with fall colored leaves that can be removed.

 "Zero is...